cirosantilli/git-tutorial/tutorial.md

 ## example: add

-requires that you understand [add], [rm] and [reset] to modify the repo.

-start with [0]
+start with [1]

+    echo a2 >> a

-    status
+    git status
-        #untracked: a b
+        #not staged: modified: a

     git add a
-    status
-        #to be commited: new file: a
-        #untracked: b
-    git add b
+    git status
-        #to be commited: new file: a b
+        #to be committed: modified: a

-    git commit -m '1'
-    status
-        #no changes
+you must add after making the desired modifications.

+if you add and then modify, only the first addition will be taken into account for next version.

     echo a2 >> a

-    status
+    git status
+        #to be committed: modified: a
         #not staged:      modified: a

     git add a

+    git status
         #to be committed: modified: a

+add is recursive on dirs:

+    mkdir d
+    echo a > d/a
+    git status
+        #to be committed: modified: a
+        #untracked: d/

+    git add d
+    git status
+        #to be committed: modified: a
+        #to be committed: new: d/a

 # rm